simonbesnard1/gedidb/README.md

 **gediDB** is an open-source Python package designed to streamline the processing, analysis, and management of GEDI L2A-B and L4A-C data.
 This toolbox enables efficient and flexible data querying and management of large GEDI datasets stored with [TileDB](https://tiledb.com/), a high-performance, multi-dimensional array database.

 **gediDB** integrates key functionalities such as structured data querying, multi-dimensional data processing, and metadata management.
-With built-in support for Dask, the toolbox ensures scalability for large datasets, allowing efficient parallel processing on local machines or clusters.
+With built-in support for parallel engines (e.g. Dask), the toolbox ensures scalability for large datasets, allowing efficient parallel processing on local machines or clusters.

 ## Key Features of gediDB

 - **TileDB-Based Storage**: GEDI data is stored and managed in TileDB arrays, providing efficient, scalable, multi-dimensional data storage, enabling fast and flexible access to large volumes of data.
 - **Flexible Data Querying**: Easily query GEDI data across spatial, temporal, and variable dimensions.
 Access data within bounding boxes, or retrieve the nearest shots to a specific location, using intuitive filtering options for precision.
-- **Parallel Processing with Dask**: Process large GEDI datasets in parallel with Dask, enabling concurrent downloading, processing, and TileDB insertion of GEDI products.
+- **Parallel Processing**: Process large GEDI datasets in parallel, enabling concurrent downloading, processing, and TileDB insertion of GEDI products.
 The number of concurrent processes can be easily controlled based on available system resources.
 - **Metadata-Driven**: Maintain and manage metadata for each dataset, ensuring that important contextual information like units, descriptions, and source details are stored and accessible.
 - **Geospatial Data Management**: Integrate seamlessly with tileDB to enable spatial queries, transformations, and geospatial analyses.